A GLOBAL GATHERING FOR CULTURAL HERITAGE PROFESSIONALS

 When it comes to transcription, the heritage world has progressed in leaps and bounds over the last few decades.
 The first Optical Character Recognition (OCR) machine was invented in the 1920s and since then we’ve come a long way in refining our technology and its approach.
 OCR software is now able to accurately recognize, read, and transcribe artificial type, handwritten print, and handwritten cursive.
 These techniques have also been finely-tuned to recognize details like descriptive information on folder labels, signatures, and multi-directional text.
 This presentation aims to address the growth of OCR software and its tremendous implications for the cultural and corporate heritage communities, as it allows institutions and companies to better search and utilize their own data as well as to assist researchers and the general public.

-Hannah Storch is a Project Manager with Pixel Acuity, specializing in cultural heritage digitization.
-Her role at Pixel Acuity has enabled her to partner with institutions, embracing the opportunities that collection digitization brings to institutions and the communities they serve.
+Hannah Storch is a Project Manager with DT Heritage, specializing in cultural heritage digitization.
+Her role at DT Heritage has enabled her to partner with institutions, embracing the opportunities that collection digitization brings to institutions and the communities they serve.

 AI Keywording at Smithsonian